 The remarkable Cappella dei Re Magi (Chapel of the Three Magi, 1654-64), which was designed by that genius of the Baroque Francesco Borromini (1599-1667), is part of the Palazzo di Propaganda Fide.

-The dedication to the Magi was decided by Cardinal Barberini on the assumption that the three kings could be regarded as the first pagans who embraced the Christian faith; their conversion could therefore be considered as a symbol of those promoted by the congregation.
+The dedication of the chapel was made on the grounds that the three Magi could be regarded as the first pagans to embrace the Christian faith.
+Their conversion could therefore be regarded as a good symbol for the missionary work organised by the Sacra Congregatio de Propaganda Fide (Sacred Congregation for the Propagation of the Faith), which was based in the palazzo.

 Search Walks in Rome: